micropython/micropython/docs/library/framebuf.rst

     Shift the contents of the FrameBuffer by the given vector.
 This may leave a footprint of the previous colors in the FrameBuffer.

-.. method:: FrameBuffer.blit(fbuf, x, y[, key])
+.. method:: FrameBuffer.blit(fbuf, x, y[, key][, remap])

     Draw another FrameBuffer on top of the current one at the given coordinates.
-    If *key* is specified then it should be a color integer and the corresponding color will be considered transparent: all pixels with that color value will not be drawn.
+    If ``key`` is specified then it should be a color integer and the corresponding color will be considered transparent: all pixels with that color value will not be drawn.
+    The ``remap`` parameter can provide a sequence of integers, specifying how the colors from the first framebuffer should map to the second framebuffer.
+If the sequence is shorter than the total number of colors, the remaining colors are copied as it, without remapping.

-    This method works between FrameBuffer's utilising different formats, but the resulting colors may be unexpected due to the mismatch in color formats.
+    This method works between FrameBuffer's utilising different formats.
+You can use the ``remap`` parameter to make the colors match as desired.

 Constants
 ---------